The 16 Very Best Things to Do in Ironbridge Gorge

 Ironbridge Gorge has its fair share of pubs!
 If you’ve got kids, take them to The Half Moon Inn.
 There’s a little beach where you can play in the water, and if you’re eating outside, you may even get a visit from the ducks.
 Be careful, though; they will want your food!

 We have visited a lot of the pubs in and around the Ironbridge Gorge area, and you are undoubtedly spoilt for choice.
-You can visit Ironbridge’s first micropub, The Coracle, or head for some food at a gastropub or any kind of pub in between!
-We recommend The Coracle, The Swan, The Half Moon Inn, The Boat Inn and the Black Swan (which has a lovely beer garden overlooking the River Severn).
-You’ll also be able to get a pint of Shropshire brewed Hobsons ale at the Black Swan.
+You can visit Ironbridge’s first micropub, The Coracle, or head for some food at a gastropub or any pub in between!
+We recommend The Coracle, The Swan, The Half Moon Inn, The Boat Inn, and The Black Swan (with a lovely beer garden overlooking the River Severn).
+You’ll also be able to get a pint of Shropshire-brewed Hobsons ale at the Black Swan.
 If you have dogs, The Coracle is also a dog-friendly establishment and, therefore, one of the things to do in Ironbridge with dogs!

 • The Swan Taphouse, 21 Wharfage, Ironbridge, Telford TF8 7NH